 The Board of Directors of Casita Colony Recreation Association has adopted the following Schedule of Fines to specify and document the Board's "power to impose monetary penalties upon the owner(s) of lots for violations of the Declaration of Restrictions for Casita Colony Recreation Association ("Declaration"), Bylaws and Rules of the Association."
-(CC&Rs 8)

-Initial fine amounts, resolution times, and additional fines were determined based on the nature of the offense and market research on typical HOA fines.
+(CC&Rs 8) Initial fine amounts, resolution times, and additional fines were determined based on the nature a. \$25 initial fine, \$25 additional fine per month of the offense and market research on typical HOA fines.

-8-1.
-Inoperable Lamp Post Violations

-- a. \$10 initial fine, \$10 additional fine per month - b.
+8-0.
+Failure to Maintain Lot and/or Structures and Improvements Thereon (CC&Rs 6e)

+- b.
 See Section 1.
-Property Maintenance, subsection Lamp Posts, for a description of Lamp Post rules.
-The \$10 fee may be used to cover the cost of lightbulbs that Property Maintenance provides to residents.

-8-2.
-Landscaping Violations (Excessive weeds, plant growth)

-- a. \$75 initial fine, \$25 additional fine per month - b.
+Property Maintenance, subsection 1-0.
+Property and Improvements, for typical issues and resolutions. - 8-1.
+Inoperable Lamp Post Violations - a. \$10 initial fine, \$10 additional fine per month - b.
 See Section 1.
-Property Maintenance, subsection Landscape, for a description of weeds and plant growth rules.
-The \$75 initial fee may be used to hire a landscaper to clear the weeds in the yard of the resident who received the violation.
+Property Maintenance, subsection 1-1.
+Lamp Posts, for a description of Lamp Post rules.
+The \$10 fee may be used to cover the cost of lightbulbs that Property Maintenance provides to residents. - 8-2.
+Landscaping Violations (Excessive weeds, plant growth) - a. \$75 initial fine, \$25 additional fine per month - b.

-8-3.
-Landscaping Violations (Palm trees and citrus trees)

-- a. \$100 per tree initial fine, \$100 additional per tree per month - b.
 See Section 1.
-Property Maintenance, subsection Landscape, for a description of Palm Trees and Citrus Trees rules. - c.
-The \$100 fee may be used to hire a palm tree trimmer or a fruit stripping service to clear the violation.
+Property Maintenance, subsection 1-2.
+Landscape, for a description of weeds and plant growth rules.
+The \$75 initial fee may be used to hire a landscaper to clear the weeds in the yard of the resident who received the violation. - 8-3.
+Landscaping Violations (Palm trees and citrus trees) - a. \$100 per tree initial fine, \$100 additional per tree per month - b.
+See Section 1.
+Property Maintenance, subsection 1-2.
+Landscape, for a description of Palm Trees and Citrus Trees rules. - c.
+The \$100 fee may be used to hire a palm tree trimmer or a fruit stripping service to clear the violation. - d.

-d.
 The \$100 monthly penalty is meant to motivate the owner to trim palm trees in a timely fashion, before the seed pods open, and to strip fruit before they attract roof rats.

-D. Prohibited Items in Carport or on Premise Violations
+8-4.
+Prohibited Items in Carport or on-Premise Violations

 - a. \$25 initial fine, \$25 additional fine per month - b.
 See Section 1.
-Property Maintenance, subsection Carports, for a description of Carport rules.
+Property Maintenance, subsection 1-3.
+Carports, for a description of Carport rules.

-E. Unauthorized Parking Violations
+8-5.
+Unauthorized Parking Violations

 - a. \$50 initial fine, \$10 additional fine per day - b.
 See Section 1.
-Property Maintenance, subsection Parking, for a description of Parking rules.
+Property Maintenance, subsection 1-4.
+Parking, for a description of Parking rules.
 A City of Scottsdale parking fine is a similar amount. - c.
 The additional \$10 daily fine is to motivate the owner to move the unauthorized vehicle immediately.

-F. Unauthorized Estate Sale Violations
+8-6.
+Unauthorized Estate Sale Violations

 - a. \$25 per initial fine, \$10 additional fine per day - b.
 See Section 1.
-Property Maintenance, subsection Estate Sales, for a description of Estate Sale rules. - c.
+Property Maintenance, subsection 1-5.
+Estate Sales, for a description of Estate Sale rules. - c.
 The additional \$10 daily fine is to motivate the owner to cease the unauthorized estate sale immediately.

-G. Trash Collection Violations
+8-7.
+Trash Collection Violations

 - a. \$25 initial fine, \$25 additional fine per week - b.
 See Section 1.
-Property Maintenance, subsection Trash Collection, for a description of Trash Collection rules. - c.
+Property Maintenance, subsection 1-6.
+Trash Collection, for a description of Trash Collection rules. - c.
 The additional weekly \$25 fine is to motivate the owner to remove accumulated trash immediately to avoid a health hazard.

-H. Addition or Modification to Home or Structure on Premise without Architectural Approval
+8-8.
+Addition or Modification to Home or Structure on Premise without Architectural Approval